Common Sending Errors

 550 Relay access denied - please authenticate

-This error is mostly encountered if an incorrect username or password combination is used when connecting to our servers.
+This error can also occur if an incorrect username or password combination is used when connecting to our servers.
 Please ensure you are using a combination from the "Sending > SMTP Users" section of your account.
 We recommend you copy and paste the credentials from there into your setup to make sure they are an exact match.
+If you plan to use IP Authentication, please ensure you add the public IP address to the "Sending > IP Authentication" page.

 If this error is encountered you should also ensure your sending domain is verified on the "Sending > Verified Senders > Sender domains" section of your account.